DrewNaylor/HTML-Character-Code-Acquisition-Program/README.md

 along with html-ccap.
 If not, see <http://www.gnu.org/licenses/>.
 ```

-## Features to add
+## Features

+- Available features
-- ~~Search when typing (if the user wants it that way)~~ Implemented in the Options window.
+  - Search when typing (if the user wants it that way)
-  - GUI configuration is needed, but this can be changed in the config file.
-  - Is enabled when `My.Settings.searchWhenTyping` is set to `True`.
-- ~~Search on Enter (if the user wants it to work like that instead of when typing)~~ Implemented in the Options window.
+  - Search on Enter (if the user wants it to work like that instead of when typing)
-  - Needs to be added to a GUI, but already in the config file like Search when typing.
-  - Is enabled when `My.Settings.searchWhenTyping` is set to `False`.
-- ~~An option to hide the Search button if the user wants to~~  Implemented in the Options window.
+  - An option to hide the Search button if the user wants to
-  - Can already be done from the config file.
-  - Search button is hidden when `My.Settings.showSearchButton` is set to `False`.
+  - Search can work like a filter if `My.Settings.searchIsFilter` is set to `True` (must be added to Options window)

+- Features to add
   - Updating the XML file from the Options window.
   - Functionality for the menubar items, like File\Exit, Tools\Options, and Help\About.
   - The Options window looks mostly finished visually, but code needs to be added so it's functional.

 Some more features need to be added to this list from my OneNote notebook.